richardcavell/6809-strlen/Readme.txt

-6809 Assembly Language C-Style String Length Calculation Routine by Richard John Foster Cavell (c) 2017
+6809 Assembly Language C-Style String Length Calculation Routine by Richard John Foster Cavell (c) 2017, 2018
 Version 1.4 (7 January 2018)
 https://github.com/richardcavell/6809-strlen

+A 6809 assembly language routine to find the length of a C-style string.

 This project is intended only for serious students of computer programming.

-A 6809 assembly language routine to find the length of a C-style string.
+$FFFF means hexadecimal FFFF.

 Inputs:

-    X = Pointer to the string.
+    register X = (16-bit unsigned) pointer to the string.

 Outputs:

-    D = Length of the string.
+    register D = (16-bit unsigned) length of the string.
-    (A value of 0xFFFF means there was a "no end" error)
+    (A value of $FFFF means there was a "no end" error)

     All other registers, including X, are preserved.